software-architects/TimeCockpit.Scripts/ExportImportSignals/Readme.md

 ## Important Tips

-If you need to import multiple times, you can delete the activity log using time cockpits *Delete signals* wizard.
+If you need to run the import multiple times, you can delete the activity log using time cockpits *Delete signals* wizard.
 You find it in the calendar's Ribbon.